Connie Smith (1998 album): Critical reception

 Connie Smith mainly received positive reviews upon its release.
 Thom Jurek of Allmusic gave the album four out five stars, giving the album's quality much praise, saying, "In all, this is not only a solid effort; it stands head and shoulders over most of the stuff that's come out of Nash Vegas in over a decade.
 Even if it doesn't sell a copy, it's a triumphant return for Smith.
 She hasn't lost a whit of her gift as a singer or as a writer."
 Jurek went on to give it praise, saying, "Connie Smith is a bona fide country and gospel music legend; she is quite literally the only person who deserves to share a reputation with Patsy Cline -- Tammy Wynette and Loretta Lynn notwithstanding."
 It was also briefly reviewed the book, Country Music: The Rough Guide, which called the effort, "a solid fiddle-and-guitar country that's far gutsier than anything in the Garth-and-Reba mainstream.

 Release

-The eponymous collection was originally released on October 6, 1998 on Warner Bros.
+The eponymous collection was originally released on October 6, 1998, on Warner Bros.
 Records.
 It became the thirty-fifth studio album released in Smith's career and her first with the Warner label.
 The album was originally distributed as both a compact disc and as a cassette.
 It was reissued to digital and streaming markets in 2010 via Warner Bros.
 According to Smith, she was told by country radio that they would not play any songs off the record.
 Instead, Warner Bros. decided not release any singles off the album to radio.
 "I don't know if it does her justice to compete in the mainstream," said Warner Bros. senior vice president Bob Saporiti.
 He added that the album would instead be promoted at National Public Radio and other non-conventional outlets.

 Track listing

+All tracks written by Connie Smith and Marty Stuart, except where noted.